 these safari dates to be full so booking early will be important.

-These are magical days to be in Yellowstone.
-The green grass is
+These are magical days to be in Yellowstone and Grand Teton National

-carpeting the mountains and valleys, the wildlife mothers are producing milk for the thousands
+the wildlife mothers are producing milk for the thousands of baby

-for the other wildlife parents as well, those who hunt to feed their babies.
+wildlife parents as well, those who hunt to feed their babies.

-Grizzly and black bear cubs, coyotes, red fox, bison and elk
+Grizzly and black bear cubs, coyotes, red fox, bison and elk calves,

 I am an authorized and licensed Yellowstone National Park Tour Guide.
 This safari is limited to 8 photographers.

 The bottom line is the spring Yellowstone-Tetons delivers the greatest wildlife

 I usually book a number of rooms well in advance for

 those coming on the safaris.
 Weather is usually cool, but can